ellissuen/SQL-Project/starting_with_data.md

 SQL Queries:

---returns the product and the category it belongs to, compared to the preference as a multiplier of sentiment score and -----magnitude
+      --returns the product and the category it belongs to, compared to the preference as a multiplier of sentiment score and magnitude
       SELECT productname, category, sentimentscore * sentimentmagnitude AS preference FROM productdetails
       WHERE sentimentscore is not null